-I’ve been teaching Metal Clay and metalsmithing classes for adult education programs since 2007, including classes at the National Ornamental Metal Museum and Arkansas Craft School.
-I have been a technical trainer in several of my ‘mainstream jobs’ since 2003 (2013 on it has been one of my primary job duties) so I am skilled at quickly assessing different learning types and working to accommodate those variations on the fly to ensure positive learning experiences for students.
-I’ve been making jewelry professionally since 1999, and prior to that, I made clothing and costumes (including a few award-winning ones!), for myself, friends, and clients.
+BRANDY BOYD has been teaching Metal Clay and metalsmithing classes for adult education programs since 2007, including classes at the National Ornamental Metal Museum and Arkansas Craft School.
+She has been a technical trainer in several ‘mainstream jobs’ since 2003 and is skilled at quickly assessing different learning types and working to accommodate those variations on the fly to ensure positive learning experiences for students.
+She's been making jewelry professionally since 1999, and prior to that, made clothing and costumes (including a few award-winning ones!), for herself, friends, and clients.

-I received my ArtClay Senior Certification from Jackie Truty in October 2011, a few years after my crossover certification (also under Jackie), and then New Mokume Gane certification during the first US class.
-My PMC levels 1 and 2 were completed in 2004 and 2005, respectively, under Linda Kline.
-I was in the first group of certified Camp PMC instructors.
+Brandy received ArtClay Senior Certification from Jackie Truty in October 2011, a few years after crossover certification (also under Jackie), and then New Mokume Gane certification during the first US class.
+PMC certification levels 1 and 2 were completed in 2004 and 2005, respectively, under Linda Kline and Brandy was in the first group of certified Camp PMC instructors.